Design-Install Photos - Prune/Lace/Shape/Groom Photos - Grafting Photos

 Bed in foreground with: Aloe plicatillis, like a little 'tree'.
 Aloe 'Blue Elf' on left and right of picture.
 Aloe brevifolia behind(forward in photo) center of plicatillis.
 Dudleya hassei on both sides of brevifolia.
 Aloe 'Donnie' on left and right, other side of boulders, one per boulder.
 Crassula falcata also other side of boulders, left and right, one per boulder(only a leaf-bit of left-one visible in this photo).

 All rock materials, - decomposed granite, gravel, boulders -, are Palm Springs Gold from KRC Rock.
 The d.g. was used to make the mounds; 3/8" rock is about 1" deep; and then the boulders.
-Plants were planted a bit high, as appropriate, to allow for the 3/8" rock to cover the rootball surfaces.

 Irrigation is by micro-stream and micro-spray adjustable emitters, 360° and 180°.